greenboxal/doggohub/doc/project_services/bamboo.md

 # Atlassian Bamboo CI Service

-GitLab provides integration with Atlassian Bamboo for continuous integration.
+DoggoHub provides integration with Atlassian Bamboo for continuous integration.
 When configured, pushes to a project will trigger a build in Bamboo automatically.
 Merge requests will also display CI status showing whether the build is pending, failed, or completed successfully.
 It also provides a link to the Bamboo build